 David has also proven to be a great champion for our veterans, and his voting record is testament to his commitment to ensuring that our military has the resources necessary to protect America at home and abroad.
 Understanding the needs of small businesses and what it takes to create jobs, he has worked hard to push back against rules and regulations, which cost the national economy close to $2 trillion annually.

 David is a founding member of the Congressional Coastal Communities Caucus, a bi-partisan group of members working to address issues unique to those living in coastal communities around the country.
 The economic health and quality of life in these environments are directly connected to the state of the shoreline and water, a fact too often overlooked and ignored.
-Due to David’s concern about the lack of access to primary care, he is also a founding member of the Primary Care Caucus in order to focus attention on the healthcare needs of rural communities.
+Due to David’s concern about the lack of access to primary care, he is also a founding member of the Primary Care Caucus to help address the healthcare needs of rural communities.

-Prior to being elected to Congress in 2014, David had been involved in public policy development and implementation and legislative strategy for more than a decade.
-His career has taken him from Capitol Hill where he worked with U.S. Senators Jesse Helms and Elizabeth Dole to NC State University’s College of Agriculture and Life Sciences to his work with the private sector as a business consultant to his work at USDA Rural Development during the administration of President George W. Bush.
-David also served two terms in the North Carolina Senate, representing Johnston County and Wayne County, where he was consistently ranked as one of the Legislature’s most effective pro-business members and recognized widely for his leadership in reforming the state’s regulatory structure and cutting costly and unnecessary rules and regulations.
+Prior to being elected to Congress in 2014, David had been involved in public policy creation and implementation and legislative strategy for more than a decade.
+He worked with U.S. Senators Jesse Helms and Elizabeth Dole, at NC State University’s College of Agriculture and Life Sciences, and at USDA Rural Development during the administration of President George W. Bush.
+In addition to his work in the private sector as a business consultant, David Rouzer also served two terms in the NC Senate, where he was consistently ranked as one of the Legislature’s most effective pro-business members.